 - Techne as understood by the Greeks is the manner in which human beings accomplish practical tasks.
 Techne as knowledge is a combination of the theoretical, the practical or phronesis, and the intellectual or the noetic, what we understand as “intelligence”.
 Techne is not the application of some more basic knowledge but is itself the most basic knowledge, namely, the understanding of what it means to be at all and it includes both the arts and the sciences.
 But techne is a “human-centred” knowledge or ‘know-how’, or so we have come to believe from the traditions of our shared knowledge.
 Perhaps the Greeks understood techne as something different…

 Modern technology is the theory, the viewing, that arises when human beings no longer experience themselves as ‘the looked upon’.
 Human beings become the ‘subjects’ and the world and its beings are regarded as ‘objects’.
 In the West, the view of Nature and Being that was present in Judaism and Christianity was, in part, responsible for this change (although in the Western Bible there is no word for what we could possibly understand as Nature).
-More shall be said about this very difficult and complex subject in Religious Knowledge Systems as an area of knowledge.
-For the moment, suffice it to say that when human beings made the decision to attempt to control and commandeer necessity and chance (Nature), then the oblivion of eternity, the disappearance of the gods, followed.
+When human beings made the decision to attempt to control and commandeer necessity and chance (Nature), then the oblivion of eternity, the disappearance of the gods, followed.

 Common Sense as Knowledge: